 In the public perception, the term “Counselling” seems to be preferred for its softer impact.
 People having short-term problems often suggest “Going to a counsellor” for a short-term solution (as seen on TV, in soaps etc.) – it seems there is less of a stigma attached to “Counselling” than there is to “Psychotherapy”.

 There are some differences, however, between Counsellors and Psychotherapists.

 A UKCP Registered Psychotherapist will have trained to Master’s Degree level.
 This training can take up to twice as long as counselling training, which is usually at Batchelor’s level.
-A psychotherapist will also have been in long-term personal therapy for the duration of their training, and probably beyond (I consider this to be an essential part of training and ethical practice) – the requirement is not the same for counselling training.
+A psychotherapist will also have been in long-term personal therapy for the duration of their training, and probably beyond (I consider this to be an essential part of training and ethical practice) – the requirement is not the same for many counselling trainings.

 I am a psychotherapist.
 However, since there seems to be less of a clear distinction between psychotherapy and counselling in the world ‘out there’, I sometimes use both terms for convenience.